Maggi

 Maggi ([ˈmaɡi], [ˈmaddʒi]) is an international brand of seasonings, instant soups, and noodles that originated in Switzerland in the late 19th century.
-The Maggi company was acquired by Nestlé in 1947.
+In 1947, the Maggi brand was acquired by the Swiss giant Nestlé.

 History

 Early history

-Julius Maggi (1846–1912) took over his father's mill business in Kemptthal, Switzerland, in 1869.
+In 1869, Julius Maggi (1846–1912) took over his father's mill business in Kemptthal, Switzerland.
 Under his leadership, the business developed into one of the pioneers of industrial food production, with the aim of improving the diet of working-class families through better nutrient supply and faster preparation.